kanishksaleria/Data-Anyalytics-Project--H2Woah-/README.md

 * **Descriptive Statistics Tab:**
 In the 'Descriptive Statistics' tab, dive deep into numerical insights derived from the dataset.
 Gain a nuanced understanding of how factors such as urbanization impact the water landscape, as we present key statistical summaries for comprehensive analysis.

-* **Profile Tab**
+* **Profile Tab:**
 A comprehensive profile of the data and the analysis done.
-Created using ydata-profiling
+Created using ydata-profiling.

 ### Data Source: